 Proprietary reverse mortgages are not restricted by the federal limits HECMs have to follow.
-Currently, the maximum loan amount for a HECM is $625,500.
-So, if you have a high-value home, proprietary reverse mortgages are probably the best option.
-As long as getting the largest possible loan amount is your priority.
+Currently (as of 2021), the maximum loan amount for a HECM is $822,375.
+This makes proprietary reverse mortgages you best option if (1) you have a high-value home, and (2) getting the largest possible loan amount is your priority.

 - Own your home outright (or have a very low balance you can pay off with the reverse mortgage funds).

 - Live in the home as your primary place of residence.

 - Have no other loans on the house.